Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     You will be prompted for the password: `Password.1!!`.

-13. Download the root certificate to a known location by selecting the **Upload/Download files** button on the cloud shell toolbar menu, and choosing **Download** from the expanded menu options.
+13. Download the root certificate to a known location by selecting the **Upload/Download files** button on the cloud shell toolbar menu and chooseg **Download** from the expanded menu options.

     ![The cloud shell toolbar displays with the Upload/Download files button highlighted.](media/cloudshell_downloaduploadbutton.png "Cloud shell toolbar")

 14. In the **Download a file** dialog, set the path to the following value, this will download the file from the browser.
-We will be using this file later on in this lab.
+We will be using this file later in this lab.

     ```Bash
     /certificates/certs/azure-iot-test-only.root.ca.cert.pem